 - Household debt.

 - Rent arrears.

 - Domestic abuse.

 - Anti-social behaviour.

 - Any mention of a family moving home because "they have to".

 Referrals to the Local Housing Authority do not replace referrals to CSCS where a child is being harmed or at risk of harm.
-For 16- and 17-year-olds, homelessness may not be family-based and referrals to CSCS will be made as necessary where concerns are raised.

 Children absent from education